just-thienngo/chatbot/README.md

 2.  **Chat:** Use the chat interface to converse with the chatbot.
 3.  **Speech to Text:** Tap on the microphone icon to input text using your voice.

-## 🤝 Contributing

-*   If you have ideas, contributions, or find a bug, please create a pull request or issue on GitHub.

-## 📄 License

-*   This application is released under the MIT license.
--->
-## 📬 Contact

-*   If you have any questions, please contact us via email at thienngo2003@gmail.com.

----